Top Choice for

 Q: Why moving out is the biggest mistake in a divorce?

 When you are going through a divorce, it may seem like a good idea for one of the spouses to move out of the home, but this could be your biggest mistake from a legal standpoint.
 If you leave your home, it could be considered abandonment of your family.
 Your soon-to-be ex could accuse you of abandoning him/her and your children, which increases the chances that your former spouse could get the house and the kids.
 When you decide to leave, even if your intentions are good, your spouse can also file paperwork asking for temporary possession of the home, which means that you won’t be able to enter the home anymore until after the divorce is finalized.
-It’s best to consult with your lawyer before making any sudden moves that could have lasting repercussions on your case.
+It’s best to consult with your family lawyer before making any sudden moves that could have lasting repercussions on your case.

 Q: What's considered abandonment in a marriage?

 Abandonment in a marriage takes place when one of the spouses cuts all ties with the family.
 Some people associate abandonment with one spouse moving out of the family home, but that may not be abandonment unless that spouse also refuses to provide support for the family.
 If one spouse no longer takes care of financial obligations without a good reason, this is abandonment.
-In Texas, you can file for a fault divorce and abandonment could be cited as grounds for the divorce.
+In Texas, you can file for a fault divorce, and abandonment could be cited as grounds for the divorce.

 Q: Does it matter who files for divorce first?